-Text name, type and composer - Name and Identify What are the significant moments in the text?
-Definition and Explanation: Briefly What is the text about (1-2 sentences) Criteria for Evaluation: What are some of the value judgement type words that can be used to demonstrate that the impact or effect of the aspects or an application of the topics or process is positive and or negative, beneficial or harmful, advantageous disadvantageous valid invalid? + - + - + - y Evaluate - After all indivi er?
-Come to a final judgmen - Conceptualise Topic.
+Text name, type and c Text name, type and composer - Name and Identify What are the significant moments in the text?
+Definition and Explanation: Briefly What is the text about (1-2 sentences) Criteria for Evaluation: What are some of the value judgement type words that can be used to demonstrate that the impact or effect of the aspects or an application of the topics or process is positive and or negative, beneficial or harmful, advantageous disadvantageous valid invalid?
+Define/Describe What language features are used in these moments?
+Significance What is the effect of the language features as used in the text?
+What tone/atmosphere does it create?
+Analyse How or why is this effect created using the language features?
+Thematic/Moral What thematic or moral implications are raised in this moment, using the effect on the responder?
+Critically Analyse How does this effect support the purpose of the significant moment, or the text as a whole?
+What are the positive and negative aspects of this effect?
+Evaluate, Justify, Assess Make a judgment on each moment.
+Has each feature served its purpose?
+Are they successful? + vs - which outweighs which. + - + - + - ly Evaluate - After all indiv er?
+Come to a final judgme = - Conceptualise Topic.
 Essential Idea of the text or change in the text summed up or judged, over time.
 Includes Interrelationships amongst the areas or features Appreciate Topic Concept.
 Why is this topic process important for life, where is it relevant, Why should it be learned, why is it important to evaluate the overall situation?